roife/vscode-ubuntu-pastebin/README.md

 # vscode-ubuntu-pastebin

-Upload snippets to [Ubuntu Paste](https://paste.ubuntu.com) from VSCode.
+Upload snippets to [Ubuntu Pastebin](https://paste.ubuntu.com) from VSCode.

 ![demo](demo.gif)

 ## Features

-- Upload the selection or the file to Ubuntu Pastebin, and save the link to the clipboard.
+- Upload a selection or a file to Ubuntu Pastebin, and copy the link to clipboard.

-- Automatically recognize the file type of the snippets.
+- Automatically detect the file type of snippets.

 ## Usage
 - `Upload selection to Ubuntu Pastebin`